Models

 GNN

 The physical data is encoded on to a multi-mesh latent space of decreasing resolution.
-This multi-mesh is defined by the graph given in config.hardware.files.graph.
+This multi-mesh is defined by the graph given in config.system.input.graph.

 ../_images/gnn-encoder-decoder-multimesh.jpg